Probabilistic Unitary Formulation of Open Quantum System Dynamics: Examples

 which describes the evolution of the atom alone by ignoring the state of the photon.
 We would like to write down a master equation for $\rho_S(t)$ by using the formulation we developed, which can be obtained by the direct application of Eq.\,(\ref{eq8}) since $\rho_S(t)$ is of the diagonal form,

 where $q_1(t)=\frac{1}{2}\Omega \tan({\Omega t})$.

 There are a few comments worth mentioning regarding the solution.
 First, in this specific example, the Hamiltonian $H_S$ can be taken to be anything as long as $[H_S, \rho(t)]=0$, which is also evident from Eq.\,(\ref{eq8}).
-Second, the rate $q_1(t)$ can be negative, indicating the information back flow from the cavity.
-Moreover, since $q_1(t)$ denotes the rate of an event happening, it is not unphysical at all if $q_1(t) \to \infty$ as $t \to \frac{\pi}{2 \Omega}$.
+Second, since $q_1(t)$ denotes the rate of an event happening, it is not unphysical at all if $q_1(t) \to \infty$ as $t \to \frac{\pi}{2 \Omega}$.
 To confirm this, we can calculate $\dot{\rho}(t)$ at time $t=\frac{\pi}{2 \Omega}$ via Eq.\,(\ref{eq16}) to obtain $\dot{\rho}_S(t)=\operatorname{diag}(-\f{\Omega}{2}, \f{\Omega}{2})$, which is exactly what we would obtain via Eq.\,(\ref{eq15}).
-Interestingly, this is not the case for the mixed unitary channel, which is unital, i.e. $\Phi(\mathbbm{1})=\mathbbm{1}$, meaning that a maximally mixed state will always remain maximally mixed after the application of a unital channel, hence $\dot{\rho}_S=0$.
+Interestingly, this is not the case for the mixed unitary channel, which is unital, i.e., $\Phi(\mathbbm{1})=\mathbbm{1}$, meaning that a maximally mixed state will always remain maximally mixed after the application of a unital channel, hence $\dot{\rho}_S=0$.
 Yet we see clearly that the $\rho_S(t)$ above escapes from being maximally mixed at the time $t=\f{\pi}{2\Omega}$ and $\dot{\rho}_S(\f{\pi}{2 \Omega})\neq0$.
-This phenomena, which is counterintuitive and breaks the property of unital channel, is related with the singular probability.
+This phenomenon, which is counterintuitive and breaks the property of the unital channel, is related with the singular probability.
 In the above example, even though the two matrices, $-q_1(t)\rho_S(t)$ and $q_1(t)\sigma_x\rho_S(t)\sigma_x$, become singular at $t=\f{\pi}{2 \Omega}$, their sum is nevertheless finite because the infinite terms cancel with each other, somewhat resembling the renormalization in the quantum field theory.
 It is worth noting that such singular rate, which has been previously reported in literature \cite{chruscinski2010non}, contains rich physics and it is related with entanglement sudden death \cite{yu2004finite, yu2006sudden}.
 By Eq.\,(\ref{eq7}), the singular rate occurs whenever the matrix $P$ is non-invertible, which depends solely on the eigenvalues of the density matrix.